i05nagai/memorandum/language/english_speaking.md

     * call into question
         * The fact that a party can be voted into power by a minority of the electrorate calls into question the countr's electoral system.
     * call for
-        * the complexity calls for new technologies that enable to effecitvely analyze large sets of data and dtermine the statistacal modesl that could predict the perforamnce of online marketing campaign
+        * the complexity calls for new technologies that enable to effecitvely analyze large sets of data and determine the statistacal modesl that could predict the perforamnce of online marketing campaign
+        * to need or deserve a particular action, remark, or quality
+            * the calls for a celebration
+            * it's the sort of work that calls for a high level concentration
+            * he told you that you were an idiot? well, I don't think that was called for
+        * to demand that something happens
+            * members have called for his resignation
+        * to say publicly that something should happen or is necessary
+            * call for a ban/inquiry/investigation
+            * they called for an investigation into how the investments were made and who is responsible
+            * He called for the results of the survey to be made public
 * cope with
     * It muset be really hard to cope with three young children and a job
     * It's only been a year since he died. how's she coping